Third Corps, Army of Tennessee: Final reappearance

 The Third Corps was re-raised for a fifth and final time.
-It was organized after the battle of Chattanooga when Leonidas Polk's Army of Mississippi went east to join the Army of Tennessee in the Atlanta Campaign.
+It was organized after the battle of Chattanooga when Leonidas Polk's Army of Mississippi went east to join the Army of Tennessee in the Atlanta campaign.
 It contained divisions under William Loring with 6,500 men, veterans from the Vicksburg Campaign.
 It also contained a division of 7,500 under Samuel French from Mississippi and finally 6,000 men from Mobile under general Cantey (later under Walthall).
 All in all, 20,000 men.
 This corps took the right flank of the Army of Tennessee at Rocky Face Ridge and the left flank at Resaca.
 Polk's corps also fought also at Pine Mountain where Polk was killed.

 The command switched hands five times during the campaign, first to W.W.
 Loring for the rest of the battle, but then Alexander P. Stewart took command briefly.

 Stewart's corps fought heavily at Peachtree Creek, where it broke through George Henry Thomas's lines.
 At Atlanta the corps was in reserve.
 Soon after, Stewart's corps took part in the Battle of Ezra Church, where Walthall's division was committed in an attack to support Lee's corps.
 The attack failed, and Stewart and division commander Loring were wounded the fighting.
 Stewart's corps also not take part in the Jonesboro.
 The corps, while the smallest in the army suffered the least between the three Corps.

 Franklin–Nashville

 When army commander John Bell Hood invaded Tennessee, Stewart's corps went with it.
-It fought heavily at Altoona Pass, and assaulted the Union left at the disastrous Battle of Franklin.
+It fought heavily at Allatoona Pass, and assaulted the Union left at the disastrous Battle of Franklin.
 Suffering heavy losses, the corps was merely a large division once it arrived at Nashville.
 Stewart's corps was on the left flank for the first part of the battle, where it suffered heavily.
 It was later transferred to the center where it suffered lightly by muskets but fled the field.

 The corps went to the Carolinas afterwards, fighting at the Battle of Bentonville.
 It surrendered with the rest of the army.